sagnikc395/100xdevs-cohort1/week4/week4.2/notes.md

   - guard logic inside and  only runs the first time our component is rendered.
   - in future , to avoid infinite loop, we define these hooks inside the useEffect.
   - during subseqeunt re-renders the code inside useEffect wont get called.

+## Can also write our own hook in React !
+- Every hook that we define has to start with a use.
+- Any function that uses another hook  and returns a hook value  is a custom hook.
+-